 Pirates Memory Game for Preschoolers

 Story Behind the Talk Like a Pirate Day

 Talk Like a Pirate Day is not an actual holiday.
-It started in 1995 when two friends from Oregon began to joke about this while playing racquetball.
-After that, every year they got together with friends to have a fun time.
+It started in 1995 when two friends from Oregon began to joke about it while playing racquetball.
+After that, they got together with friends every year to have fun.

-Things changed in 2003 when wrote to Dave Barry who ran a humor column and asked to be their spokesperson to celebrate this day.
-The idea appealed to Mr. Barry, who agreed to write in his column about this “holiday”, and inspired many people to start events and celebrations across the country.
+Things changed in 2003 when they wrote to Dave Barry, who ran a humor column and asked him to be their spokesperson to celebrate this day.
+The idea appealed to Mr. Barry, who agreed to write in his column about this “holiday” and inspired many people to start events and celebrations across the country.

 Pirates Memory Game

 Memory games are one of the activities that preschoolers like.
-This particular one is super easy to prepare, and it’s very educational because it helps children pay attention to details to recognize the pairs of cards, which will help them improve their visual discrimination strengthen their concentration, focus, and memory, and work on one-to-one correspondence and creating set skills.
+This particular one is super easy to prepare, and it’s very educational because it helps children pay attention to details to recognize the pairs of cards.
+This will help them improve their visual discrimination, strengthen their concentration, focus, and memory, and work on one-to-one correspondence and creating set skills.

-This FREE Pirates Memory Game will bring a lot of fun to your classroom, and friendly competition among your preschoolers, as they work on important skills that will be very useful for their integral development.
+This FREE Pirates Memory Game will bring a lot of fun to your classroom and friendly competition among your preschoolers as they work on essential skills that will be useful for their integral development.

-It includes two pages nine cards each.
+It includes two pages with nine cards each.
 You don’t have to use all of them.
-Just remember to always use one pair of each card, and you can find it at the end of this post, so be sure to grab it.
+Just remember always to use one pair of each card.
+The file is at the end of this post, so grab it.

+Pirates Memory Game for Preschoolers